 - misconduct was the reason why you lost your job

 Moving to an area of lower employment prospects non-payment period

-Read more about moving to an area of lower employment prospects non-payment period.
+Read more about the moving to an area of lower employment prospects waiting period.

-Read more about newly arrived resident’s waiting period.
+Read more about the newly arrived residents waiting period.

 You have the right to appeal any decision we make.